nasa/cumulus/docs/deployment/components.md

 ## Available Cumulus Components

-* [Cumulus](./cumulus_component) - for ease of deployment, this pacakges
+* [Cumulus Distribution](./distribution_component) - the Thin Egress App, as
-  commonly-used components into a single module
+  well as the S3 credentials endpoint, with a config targeted at Cumulus and NGAP.
 * [Thin Egress App](./thin_egress_app) - an app running in lambda that creates temporary S3 links and provides URS integration.